 NATALIE.
 I agree.
 Still, a woman shouldn't be bored with her man.

 MICHAEL.
 What about a man?
-What if he's bored with his woman?
+What if he's bored with a woman?
 Whose fault is that?
 His?
 Hers?
 (To Witness.)
-What do you say to that?
+What do you say?

 WITNESS.
-I couldn't say.
+Nothing.
 I don't know men that well.
 I know women better.

 NATALIE.
 Stop bragging.

 WITNESS.
 I'm not bragging.
-I know the female body better than anyone.
+I know female body better than anyone.
 I know its sufferings and afflictions.
-I know a woman's soul.
-I've heard confessions from thousands of women.
-I've heard so many stories, witnessed so many tears...
+And I know a woman's soul.
+I've heard confessions of thousands of women.
+I witnessed so many tears, heard so many stories, and moans, and sighs, and cries...

 WITNESS.
 What did you think I was?

 MICHAEL.
 I didn't think anything.
 What do I care?
-You're a doctor, so what?
+A doctor, so what?
 What's the big deal?

 NATALIE.
 Why did you introduce yourself as a killer?

 WITNESS.
-Every surgeon feels like a killer sometimes.
+Every surgeon feels as a killer sometimes.

 MICHAEL.
 What about all your stories?
-Were they all just make-belief?
+All make-belief?

 NATALIE.
 I'm sure they're not.

 WITNESS.
 Why?
-You think a doctor can't also be a Don Juan?
+You think a doctor can't be a Don Juan?